Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm: Description of the Qubit-Assignment Algorithms

-All of the qubit-mapping algorithms utilized in this work generally function in the following manner: firstly, an $n \times n$ square lattice (representing the geometric connectivity of the QPU) is initialized, along with single-qubit and two-qubit error rates, as well as measurements, as a NetworkX object \cite{networkx} which will serve as an approximation for the QPU device's coupling graph.
+All of the qubit-assignment algorithms utilized in this work generally function in the following manner: firstly, an $n \times n$ square lattice (representing the geometric connectivity of the QPU) is initialized, along with single-qubit and two-qubit error rates, as well as measurements, as a NetworkX object \cite{networkx} which will serve as an approximation for the QPU device's CG.
 Next, a quantum algorithm written in cQASM \cite{cQASM} is parsed into a NetworkX object as well.
-The qubit-mapping algorithm is then called, a final-mapping solution is assigned, and the mapping is evaluated using a cost function that is described at the end of this section (we will refer to this cost function as the \textit{metric}).
-The interaction graphs used in this article for QPU simulations were mapped to coupling graphs which consist of $3 \times 3$ QPU lattice grids in the simulations from \cref{nonlinear-section}; for the large-linear heuristic simulations of \cref{large-linear-section}, we map to $n \times n$ grid lattice QPUs qubits, where $n > 3$.
+The qubit-assignment algorithm is then called, a final-assignment solution is assigned, and the assignment is evaluated using a cost function that is described at the end of this section (we will refer to this cost function as the \textit{metric}).
+The IGs used in this article for QPU simulations were assigned to CGs which consist of $3 \times 3$ QPU lattice grids in the simulations from \cref{nonlinear-section}; for the large path-like simulations of \cref{large-linear-section}, we assign to $n \times n$ grid lattice QPUs qubits, where $n > 3$.
+All of the code for this project is freely accessible on Github\footnote[2]{\textbf{\url{https://github.com/mattsteinberg13/heuristic-qubit-mapping-algorithm}}}.

-For all of the mapping algorithms described in this section, we will refer to an interaction graph, comprised of some set of vertices $V$ and some set of edges $E$ as $\tilde{C}(V,E)$; additionally, we shall refer to a QPU coupling graph with vertex set $V'$ and edge set $E'$ as $\tilde{Q}(V',E')$.
+For all of the algorithms described in this section, we will refer to an IG, comprised of some set of vertices $V$ and some set of edges $E$, as $\tilde{I}(V,E)$; additionally, we shall refer to a QPU CG with vertex set $V'$ and edge set $E'$ as $\tilde{Q}(V',E')$.
 For the algorithms that we designed, several assumptions were made: